venetay/Quagga-0.99.21-RFC6506-patch/README.md

 # Quagga-0.99.21 RFC6506-patch

-Th RFC6506 patch is applied to the code
+The RFC6506 patch is applied to the code

 Steps to test/run the developed patch file on quagga-0.99.21 :
 As per RFC, implementation is done by TCS in order to provide